 After joining Princeton’s faculty in 1977, he taught a wide range of courses for undergraduate, MPA, MPP, and Ph.D. students.
 He has also chaired the Department of Politics for five years, and directed the School’s MPA and Ph.D. programs, and the Department’s Ph.D. program, for twelve years.
 He transferred to emeritus status in 2019, after 42 years of active service.

-He has been a research fellow at the Brookings Institution, a Guggenheim Fellow, a visiting scholar at the Russell Sage Foundation, a recipient of grants from the Ford, Dirksen, Earhart, and National Science Foundations, and the recipient of the Richard F. Fenno prize in legislative studies.
+He has been a research fellow at the Brookings Institution, a Guggenheim Fellow, a visiting scholar at the Russell Sage Foundation, a recipient of grants from the Ford, Dirksen, Earhart, and National Science Foundations, and the recipient of the Richard F. Fenno prize in legislative studies, the Gladys M. Kammerer award for the best book on public policy, and the William G. Bowen award for the best book on labor policy.
 He is an elected fellow of the American Academy of Arts and Sciences.
 Ph.D.
 Yale University (1977) .

 R. Douglas Arnold

 Voice Mail: 609-258-4855

 Helene E. Wood